Continuous Memory Representation for Anomaly Detection: CRAD

 where $v\in \mathbb{R}$ is an arbitrary input coordinate normalized to the grid resolution $R$, and $G[i]$ denotes the feature from index $i$ of the grid $G$. $m$ and $n$ are indices to be referenced, and $\lfloor\cdot\rfloor$ and $\lceil\cdot\rceil$ denote floor and ceiling operation, respectively.
 The above equation can be simply extended to a higher dimension $D$ by interpolating $2^D$ values of a $D$-dimensional grid (e.g., $2^D$ = 4 values in a 2D grid in~\cref{fig:space}(c)).

-\textbf{Overview. } The motivation of our work is to effectively represent the normal features in \textit{continuous} space using the grid operation, distinct from the discrete spaces.
-In an unsupervised manner, GRAD detects anomalous images and regions based on the discrepancy between the input feature and output normal feature, as described in~\cref{fig:detail}(a).
-Therefore, the primary objective of GRAD is to effectively retain the normal components (e.g., shapes or textures) of the original input feature while eliminating any anomalies presented within the feature.
+\textbf{Overview. } The motivation of our work is to effectively represent the normal features in continuous memory using the grid operation, distinct from the discrete memories.
+In an unsupervised manner, CRAD detects anomalous images and regions based on the discrepancy between the input feature and output normal feature, as described in~\cref{fig:detail}(a).
+Therefore, the primary objective of CRAD is to effectively retain the normal components (e.g., shapes or textures) of the original input feature while eliminating any anomalies presented within the feature.

-To this end, we represent normal features in the continuous space during the training phase, coined as \textit{normal representation}, which is used for replacing abnormal features in the testing phase.
-We describe how GRAD represents normal features in the continuous space and acquires the output feature $\hat{x}$, based on the input feature $x$ extracted from a pre-trained backbone, where $x$, $\hat{x} \in \mathbb{R}^{C\times H\times W}$, and $C,H,W$ is the channel, height, and width of the feature, respectively.
+To this end, we represent normal features in the continuous memory during the training phase, coined as normal representation, which is used for replacing abnormal features in the testing phase.
+We describe how CRAD represents normal features in the continuous memory and acquires the output feature $\hat{x}$, based on the input feature $x$ extracted from a pre-trained backbone, where $x$, $\hat{x} \in \mathbb{R}^{C\times H\times W}$, and $C,H,W$ are the channel, height, and width of the feature, respectively.